 You don’t need a 20% down payment to be able to get a mortgage these days.
 With FHA loans you can qualify for a home loan with just 3.5% down.
 Another great benefit of FHA loans is that your down payment can be a gift from a friend or family member.
 Because of these benefits, FHA loans are the most used type of mortgage among first time home buyers.

 Generally, lenders want to see a couple of months worth of mortgage payments in your savings account when closing on a loan.
 If you are spending all of your savings to get a mortgage, chances are much higher that you could default on the loan.

 Step 4.
 Find out how much house you can afford

 The maximum amount you will qualify for will be determined by your debt to income ratio (DTI).
-Debt-to-income ratio is the amount of your monthly obligations compared to your monthly income, including the mortgage payment.
+The debt-to-income ratio is the amount of your monthly obligations compared to your monthly income, including the mortgage payment.
 It’s advised to keep your DTI no higher than 36% when purchasing a new home.
 However, many lenders can accept DTI ratios as high as 41%.
-Try not to extend yourself too much, if any emergency comes up you could be in danger of falling behind on your mortgage payments.
+Try not to overextend yourself.
+If any emergency comes up, you could be in danger of falling behind on your mortgage payments.